 BUILD (Weeks 13-24)

 Following on from 1.0, the combination of traditional set training and supersets continues in 2.0, where the workouts steer more towards focusing on the main key movement objective.
 The structure of each workout differs slightly depending on the movement objective in focus.

-As requested by the BUILD Community, Steph has also introduced a core-based superset at the end of the Lower Body workouts!
+As requested by the BUILD Community, the program now has a core-based superset at the end of the Lower Body workouts!

 This new optional Resistance session is introduced in BUILD 2.0.
 The structure of the workout is shown below:

 A brand new Express Abs workout and Back & Biceps split!

 The structure of BUILD changes quite significantly throughout the Beginner weeks and 1.0, however, we have explained the common terms used throughout the full program below: